K-brot: Background

 During the war food shortages in Germany were more severe than in the Allied countries.
 Germany was more dependent on food imports of milk, butter and meat.
 Domestic production was limited to staple crops of rye and potatoes, but even this was strained by the need for imported fertilizers.
 In Britain, the average man was still eating around 3,400 daily calories.
 By the second half of the war, German men had to get by with a 1,200 calorie diet.
 For women and poorer Germans it was even less.
 English blockades in fall 1914 were devastating.
 In 1915 neutral countries had entered into trade agreements with France and Britain prohibiting the export of dairy and essential grains to Germany.
-In 1916 Germany's desperation for food influenced its decision to fight in the after the Romanian campaign.
-Attempts to use submarine warfare too overcome the British blockade failed the following year and by mid-1917 Germany was almost fully relying on what food it could produce itself.
+In 1916 Germany's desperation for food influenced its decision to fight in the aftermath of the Romanian campaign.
+Attempts to use submarine warfare to overcome the British blockade failed the following year and by mid-1917 Germany was almost fully relying on what food it could produce itself.